 "There should not be any shop selling disposable barbecues in or near any area where their use could be very harmful."
 48 respondents commented that disposable barbeques are bad for the environment due to the material they are made from, the fumes they produce and the impact of the smoke on those in the vicinity and with breathing difficulties.

-"Barbecue smell and burning chemicals is disturbing and affecting health badly."
+affecting health badly."

 "Disposable BBQ do not align with environmental objectives."

 "The materials used to produce disposal BBQs are from unsustainable sources.
 They cannot be recycled and are often used in an irresponsible manner."